Asthma Education, Policy, and Care Coverage

 Short Description

 The Asthma Education, Policy, and Care Coverage grant program aligns with components of the Centers for Disease Control and Prevention (CDC) EXHALE Technical Package, and the Community Preventive Services Task Force school-based asthma intervention recommendations, which focus on key levers to improve childhood asthma outcomes.
-The recipient of the award will improve infrastructure and provide asthma self-management education (AS-ME) to students with asthma and their caregivers; and provide asthma education and/or training, including on policies related to asthma control, to stakeholders such as public health professionals, community-based organizations, school staff, child care providers, and the public.
-The recipient will expand access to and delivery of evidence-based AS-ME to students with asthma and their families and/or caregivers utilizing an evidence-based curriculum.
+The recipient of the award will improve statewide infrastructure and provide asthma self-management education (AS-ME) to students with asthma and their caregivers; provide asthma education and/or training, including on policies and environmental best practices related to asthma control; and conduct evaluation of undesignated emergency asthma medications program implementation in Illinois schools.
+The recipient will expand access to and delivery of AS-ME to students with asthma and their families and/or caregivers utilizing an evidence-based curriculum.
 Caregivers may include other partners such as school staff and child care providers.
 Capacity and training needs of organizations should be assessed prior to implementation.
-AS-ME may be provided in-person or virtually, dependent upon recipient and partner organization restrictions during the pandemic.
-The recipient will also work to strengthen systems to improve guidelines-based care, access to asthma medications, and encourage adoption and implementation of asthma policies and best practices.
-The recipient will provide education and/or facilitate focused training on policies related to asthma control to public health professionals, school staff, and other stakeholders.
+AS-ME may be provided in-person or virtually, dependent upon recipient and partner organization preferences.
+Asthma education and communication interventions should be tailored to needs of key audiences, including individuals with asthma and caregivers, along with intermediary audiences (e.g., health professionals or school personnel, etc.).
+The recipient will also work to strengthen systems to improve guidelines-based care, access to asthma medications, and encourage adoption, implementation, and evaluation of asthma policies and best practices.
+The recipient will provide statewide education and/or facilitate focused training on policies related to asthma control to stakeholders such as public health professionals, community-based organizations, school staff, child care providers, and the public.
+Utilizing key partners, the recipient will conduct both process and outcome evaluation of undesignated emergency asthma medications program implementation.
+Evaluation efforts should include a thorough, descriptive assessment of policy implementation, stock albuterol usage and events, and associated health outcomes.
+By the end of the grant period, the recipient should report on any measurable or meaningful change or impact in health outcomes, behaviors, or practices, such as: • Health outcomes: Health care utilization, clinical asthma measures (including medication use) • Costs: Return on investment, cost savings, absenteeism from work or school • Practices: Practices that support asthma management and/or trigger reduction in homes/schools/workplaces • Policy changes: Policies that affect access to asthma care, self-management education, coverage/reimbursement, linkages/coordination of care, or exposure to environmental triggers • Activities that have been implemented or policy, systems, or environmental changes to advance health equity.

 Federal Authorization